Area churches are searching for ways to continue to feed needy people after a company has said it will not make deliveries this month.

 CONGREGATION BETH YAM

-Vicky Farhi, lead outreach specialist for the Union of Reform Judaism, will speak at 7 p.m. today
+Vicky Farhi, lead outreach specialist for the Union of Reform Judaism, will speak at 7 p.m. today<FEFF> about the challenges and opportunities for grandparents whose children and/or grandren are in interfaith marriages.

 High Holy Days services will start before the onset of the Jewish New Year, Rosh Hashanah.
 A Selichot service that welcomes the holidays will be held Sept.
 24. It will be preceded with a dessert reception at 8 p.m. followed by a discussion led by Rabbi Brad Bloom.
 The Havdalah and Selichot service will follow at 10 p.m.
 There will be a High Holy Day Teschuvah/Bike Ride on Sept.
 25 at Dolphin Head Recreation Area in Hilton Head Plantation.